JuDFTteam/masci-tools/docs/source/devel_guide/plotting.rst

 Nested plotting functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 More complex plotting routines might want to call other plotting routines to simplify their structure.
-However, this has a side-effect when working with the :py:class:`~masci_tools.vis.Plotter` class and the :py:func:`~masci_tools.vis.Plotter.ensure_plotter_consistency()` decorator.
+However, this has a side-effect when working with the :py:class:`~masci_tools.vis.Plotter` class and the :py:func:`~masci_tools.vis.ensure_plotter_consistency()` decorator.
 Since the decorator resets the parameters and function defaults after a plotting function has been called you lose everything that you might have modified in the enclosing plotting function.

 If you do need access to these parameters after calling a nested plotting function the :py:func:`~masci_tools.vis.NestedPlotParameters()` contextmanager is implemented.
 It defines a local scope, in which a plotting function can change the parameters and function defaults.
 After exiting the local scope the parameters and function defaults are always in the same state as when the ``with`` block was entered (Even if an error is raised).
 The nested plotting function will also start with the state that was set before.